CemalUnal/cli/docs/guides/postgres/private-registry/using-private-registry.md

 > Note: Yaml files used in this tutorial are stored in [docs/examples/postgres](https://github.com/kubedb/cli/tree/master/docs/examples/postgres) folder in github repository [kubedb/cli](https://github.com/kubedb/cli).

+#### Prepare Private Docker Registry
 You will also need a docker private [registry](https://docs.docker.com/registry/) or [private repository](https://docs.docker.com/docker-hub/repos/#private-repositories).
 In this tutorial we will use private repository of [docker hub](https://hub.docker.com/).

 You have to push the required images from KubeDB's [Docker hub account](https://hub.docker.com/r/kubedb/) into your private registry.